Please rotate your phone to portrait mode for the best experience. 🔄📱

 Teo Dincă

-The blind man, her father: Vitalie Bichir
+The blind man, the young women`s father: Vitalie Bichir

 The Catholic, afterwards Herod: Mihai Calotă